So, it’s been a while, hasn’t it?

-We can calculate the markup price of an individual piece of content in a Set, “Ci,” by multiplying its cost by a percent multiplier, “M.”
+We can calculate the markup price of an individual piece of content in a Set, “Ci,” by multiplying its cost by a percent increase, “M.”

 Ci = Co•(1+M)

-That, or we could calculate the markup price of the entire set’s content as a whole, “Cs,” by multiplying its calculated cost, “Cr,” by the percent multiplier, “M.”
+That, or we could calculate the markup price of the entire set’s content as a whole, “Cs,” by multiplying its calculated cost, “Cr,” by the percent increase, “M.”

 Cs = Cr•(1+M)